Urban Generation: Trying To Imagine The World From Everyone Else's Perspective, All At Once. 2002 by Stanza.

 Touring This work is available for sale and for exhibitions.
 What can be exhibited is both the screen based online version and the installation version as shown below in the images.

 Availability This work is consists of two parts: the artists software system and computer files as well as the installation hardware display system.
-Available for collectors in a edition of three including all software set up and hardware.
+Available for collectors including all software set up and hardware.
 There is also a version with a back up system for provenance that simulates the experience for future proofing.

-Funding I would like to make a larger version using a 50 monitors on the floor.
-Or if you would lie to make a massive version using 500 monitors as a giant labyrinth of screens surveilling the whole world as a pixelated panopticon, drop me an email.
+Funding If you would like to make a massive version using 500 monitors as a giant labyrinth of screens surveilling the whole world as a pixelated panopticon, drop me an email.

 TSSK Trøndelag Centre for Contemporary Art.
 Metamorf Trondheim.
 Norway Curated By Espen Gangvik 2014